Our climate action

 The vast majority of our total carbon footprint – 91% – comes from our value chain.

 Emissions in our value chain come from multiple sources, which requires a broad approach to reduction.
 Data on emissions in the value chain is difficult to collect and calculate as we don’t always have access to accurate data.
-Therefore, we often have to rely on costs, estimates, and databases to calculate GHG emissions.
+Therefore, we often have to rely on costs, estimates and databases to calculate CO₂ emissions.
 This leads to some uncertainty in our calculations of emissions in the value chain, making the work of reducing these emissions more complex.

 In particular, we focus on the following areas where we see the greatest potential for improvement:

-Offsetting the rest of our direct emissions
+Offsetting the rest of

-Although we are working to reduce our own emissions across the business, we cannot yet
+Although we are working to reduce our own emissions across the business, we cannot

-eliminate them completely.
-Therefore, we are working with two different approaches to compensate for residual emissions in scope 1 and 2:
+eliminate them completely yet.
+Therefore, we are working with two different approaches to

-1. Carbon removal
+1. CO₂ removal (carbon removal)

 How do you remove CO₂ from the atmosphere?

-Investing in carbon removal through Klimate
+Invest in CO₂ removal through Klimate

 What projects has